Get the latest from TODAY

 There were two single professionals in the same focus group, one a doctor and the other an engineer with a master’s in electrical engineering and business administration.
 It surprised us when they reported feelings identical to those of the younger high-school-educated men.
 The places the professional single men went drew an older crowd.

-Among the professionals, the youngest women were college graduates and probably at least twenty-two.
+Among the professionals, the youngest women were college graduates and probably at least 22.
 Professional men-unlike the younger men who had only completed high school-were perfectly at ease in their favorite singles places well into their thirties.
 Still, 30 percent of the single men with a postgraduate education said that as they approached thirty, they began to feel they no longer fit into their singles scene.

 So there is a point at which men are likely to be ready for the next step, but the specific age depends on the man’s maturity, education, and profession.